iAmWillShepherd/event-triggered-notifications-tutorial/README.md

 An event is an action or occurrence recognized by the software that usually originates from user interaction.

-Common events you may want to respond to include
+Common events you may want to respond to include:

 - Cart abandonment
 - User achievement